-When you are creating an innovative product, the terms product design and industrial design may get confusing.
+When you are creating an innovative product, the terms product design (PD) and industrial design (ID) may get confusing.
 Some people use the two terms interchangeably.
 However, there is a significant difference between the two.

 Some people claim that product design is a part of the industrial design process, while others say that industrial design is part of the overall product design.
 This article explores the concepts on a deeper level.

-Product design is mainly about the development of concepts or ideas aimed to solve a problem while the industrial design is about taking these concepts to be manufactured into a working product to be distributed to the end-users.
+PD is mainly about the development of concepts or ideas aimed to solve a problem while the industrial design is about taking these concepts to be manufactured into a working product to be distributed to the end-users.
 With this definition, product design will be an initial phase of industrial design.

 Roles of Industrial Designers

 Industrial designers are tasked with the development of the solutions to be manufactured as products that can be used by the end-users.
 Industrial designers have specific duties that may involve the following: